dotnet/docs-maui/docs/migration/native-essentials.md

 1. Perform additional setup, if necessary.
 For more information, see [Perform additional setup](#perform-additional-setup).
 1. Add using directives for the required functionality.
 For more information, see [Add using directives](#add-using-directives).

+> [!IMPORTANT]
+> No action is required to use Xamarin.Essentials in a .NET MAUI app, other than removing references to the `Xamarin.Essentials` namespace, because .NET MAUI already includes the functionality from Xamarin.Essentials.

 ## Modify your project file

 To use .NET MAUIs native device functionality in a .NET Android or .NET iOS app, modify your project file and set the `$(UseMauiEssentials)` build property to `true`.